Complete strategy spaces reveal hidden pathways to cooperation: Abstract

 \section{Abstract}

-Understanding how cooperation emerges and persists is a central challenge in evolutionary game theory.
-Existing models often rely on restricted, hand-picked strategy sets, which can overlook critical behavioural pathways.
-A recent four-strategy framework showed that cheap talk can promote cooperation through local interactions, yet it remained unclear whether modelled strategies might alter these conclusions.
-Here, we extend this framework to the complete set of eight strategies that naturally arise from communication and decision-making rules.
-We show that incorporating the full strategy space dramatically changes the evolutionary landscape.
-Cooperation becomes both more robust and more versatile, driven by novel pathways absent in the restricted model.
-In particular, we uncover a previously overlooked mechanism in which suspicious cooperation catalyses a cyclic dynamic that sustains cooperation.
-Conversely, the assumed role of strategic defection in the biased model is fragile, acting mainly as a spoiler rather than a genuine evolutionary attractor.
-The complete model further reveals a rich spectrum of long-term behaviours, including stable coexistence among up to seven strategies and time-varying patterns of partial coexistence.
-These results demonstrate that the full strategy space unlocks hidden routes to cooperative behaviour and highlight the importance of comprehensive modelling when explaining the emergence of cooperation.
+Understanding how cooperation emerges and persists is a central challenge in evolutionary game theory. \tg{However, models of communication often rely on restricted strategy sets, making it unclear whether omitted behaviours alter cooperation.} Here, we \tg{study} the complete deterministic eight-strategy space that naturally arises from the specified two-stage cheap-talk game.
+We show, both analytically and through agent-based simulations, that incorporating the full deterministic strategy space fundamentally changes the evolutionary landscape. \tg{In lattice populations, cooperation is sustained across wider parameter regions through previously overlooked cyclic dynamics involving suspicious cooperation, whereas strategic defection is fragile and mainly disrupts cooperation.} \tg{The complete model also reveals stable coexistence among up to seven strategies and time-varying patterns of partial coexistence.} These results demonstrate that the full strategy space unlocks hidden routes to cooperative behaviour, highlighting the importance of comprehensive modelling when explaining the emergence of cooperation.